 TAXES

 Taxes.
 SELLER shall pay or cause to be paid all taxes on or with respect to the sale of the Purchase Product and Amount hereunder incurred to the Delivery Point.
-BUYER shall pay or cause to be paid all taxes on or with respect to theEnergy purchased hereunder incurredat and afterdelivery of thePurchase Product and Amount to the Delivery Point.
+BUYER shall pay or cause to be paid all taxes on or with respect to the Purchase Product and Amount hereunder incurred after the Delivery Point.

 ARTICLE 11